 Canning jars are reusable and can last many years.
 We use them for storing leftovers in the fridge, for garden slug traps, for bathroom storage and of course for canning and preserving food.
 Canning lids are infinitely useful as well and when I find them on clearance I buy a lot of packages.
 You can also find them at Amish supply stores in bulk.

 I can’t exactly recall how many jars of apple juice it was before we decided we needed to spend some money on a steam juicer, but I am so glad we got one!
 The old fashioned method of making juice is extremely labour intensive.
 It involves a lot of heavy lifting and it can be messy.
 We have access to countless apples around here (free!) so making apple juice and other apple products is something we do often.
-The steam juicer extracts nearly all of the juice providing a heavy concentrate and there is no heavy lifting or mess involved.
+The Deluxe Stainless Steel Steam Juicer by VICTORIO extracts nearly all of the juice providing a heavy concentrate and there is no heavy lifting or mess involved.

 Carboys and Bottling Equipment